AdobeDocs/cis-photoshop-api-docs/src/pages/getting-started/index.md

 ---
 # Getting started with Photoshop API

-To access Photoshop API, you need to be authenticated.For that you will need an Authorization Token and an API Key.
-Let's create your access and make a `hello world` call.
+The first step in accessing the Photoshop APIs is getting authenticated.
+For that you will need an Authorization Token and an API Key.
+With the steps below, we'll show you how to gain access and make your first `hello world` call.

 ## Get access
 Here are the steps to start with our API